 Ch1, 1tr in top of turning ch, ch1, skip back 2 stitches, 1tr in this stitch.

-repeat rows 2-3, continuing to treble crotchet in the center of each “X”, the chain 2 space, and increasing at the beginning and end of each row.
+repeat rows 2-3, continuing to treble crochet in the center of each “X”, the ch-2 space, and increasing at the beginning and end of each row.

 Ch3, dc in same stitch,

 dc around each ch-1 between each “X” and the center of each “X” and each treble crochet until you reach the ch-2 space.

 2dc, ch2, 2dc in ch-2 space